Serg75/Pokedex/README.md

 # Pokemon Evolution Chain

-This project demonstrates the evolution chain of Pokemon using data from the PokemonAPI.
+This project demonstrates the evolution chain of Pokemon using data from the PokemonAPI.\
+\
+It was created as a test assignment - see Requirements.pdf.

 ## Features